RAGE-toolkit/Artic-nf/README.md

 This workflow is designed for **Oxford Nanopore Technologies (ONT)** data analysis.
 It supports raw files in `.fastq`, `.fast5`, `.pod5`, and live basecalled `fastq_pass` formats and produces consensus genome sequences from a given list of samples.

-The pipeline is inspired by the [ARTIC Network’s fieldbioinformatics](https://github.com/artic-network/fieldbioinformatics), but is adapted specifically for **rabies virus** analysis.
+This pipeline is based on the [ARTIC Network’s fieldbioinformatics](https://github.com/artic-network/fieldbioinformatics)toolkit, which we have adapted and customised specifically for **rabies virus** genome analysis.
 ---

 ## ⚙️ Installation (Linux/WSL)